arasidprojectz/majorproject/reflection.md

 ## Description
 For our project we attempted to make a small-scale pokemon game in which a player can move around, interact with building and people, and battle pokemon.

+## How Much Need To Have Was Finished
+- All of our need to haves were implemented but we weren't able to get the battle mechanics to function perfectly so it's not actually in the game
+- Didn't find the time to finish actually buying items

 # Abrar

 ## Biggest Challenge